dotnet/docs-maui/docs/user-interface/controls/searchbar.md

 }
 ```

 In this example, a `DataService` class with a `GetSearchResults` method is used to returnitems that match a query.
-The `SearchBar` control's `Text` property value is passed to the `GetSearchResults` method and the result is used to update the <xref:Microsoft.Maui.Controls.ListView> control's `ItemsSource` property.
+The <xref:Microsoft.Maui.Controls.SearchBar> control's `Text` property value is passed to the `GetSearchResults` method and the result is used to update the <xref:Microsoft.Maui.Controls.ListView> control's `ItemsSource` property.
 The overall effect is that search results are displayed in the <xref:Microsoft.Maui.Controls.ListView>.

 ## Perform a search using a viewmodel